craiglmccarthy/web-archiving-scripts/README.md

 # web-archiving-scripts

-A collection of tools to help with various web-archiving tasks.
+A collection of scripts to help with various web-archiving tasks.

 ## archived scripts